Homework in Year 6 is given to pupils on Friday and is due in on Wednesday.

 DB Primary has a 'learning library' full of resources for a wide rage of curriculum subjects.Espresso, accessed at home through DB Primary, is a fantastic resource with videos to watch and a wealth of activities to undertake.

 All Year 6 pupils will sit a spelling test as part of the Grammar, Punctuation and Spelling tests (GPS).
 There are 20 randomly chosen spellings, some difficult and some hard.
 This can be a source of stress and anxiety for many pupils as they consider themselves ‘bad spellers’.
-If this is the case now is the time to start practising.
+If this is the case, pupils will be supported in school.